How to install Java 21 on Ubuntu

 sudo apt install default-jre

-If this command indicates that Java is not found, then it’s not installed and you can proceed with the next steps.
+If the command indicates that Java is not found, proceed with the next steps.

-As with all Ubuntu software installs, update your Ubuntu package list with the most recent information with the following command:
+As with all Ubuntu software installs, it’s a good idea to update your Ubuntu package list with the most recent information:

 sudo apt-get update